annotation/stam-tools/docs/fromxml.md

     * XML namespaces are supported: `{{ @xml:id }}`
 * Variables for XML elements start with `$` and return the immediate text by default, for example: `{{ $child }}`
     * XML namespaces are supported: `{{ $prefix:child }}`
-    * Only immediate text of the first match, no mixed content.
+    * Only immediate text of the **first** match, no mixed content, no multiple matches.
 * The text of the current element is returned with: `{{ $. }}`.
     * It will contain the text of this node and all nodes under it recursively.
 * If you want to return the attribute of a child element instead, combine `$` with `@`: